Cookies | Italian Cookies | Almond Recipes

 - In a medium bowl, combine the flour and baking powder and then add gradually to the egg mixture.
 Work the mixture with your hands to get compact soft dough.
 Add the prepared almonds and incorporate them into the dough.

-- Divide the dough into 2 equal pieces and shape into 2 logs (5 cm wide and 1 cm high) directly on the baking tray.
+- Divide the dough into 2 equal pieces and shape into 2 logs (5 cm wide and 1 cm high) directly on the baking sheet.
 Bake in the oven for about 20 - 25 minutes or until they are lightly golden.